Universite-Gustave-Eiffel/I-Simpa/Docs/import_file_recommandations.rst

 fact, the model will be imported, but some codes like SPPS will not be functional).

-Step-by-step 3D secne creation, importation and test
+Step-by-step 3D scene creation, importation and test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is recommended that users try to export their model in I-Simpa during